dbpedia/databus-client/docs/overview/databus_client.md

----
-description: >-
-  Download data from DBpedia Databus with SPARQL and make it data fit for your applications using several conversion tools.
----

 # Databus Client

 The DBpedia Databus Client simplifies data consumption and compilation from the DBpedia Databus, addressing challenges in using data from different publishers and domains.
 These files are often released in various serialization and compression formats, requiring conversion before they can be utilized.
 Additionally, data stored in relational databases or community-specific formats necessitates mapping for integration with knowledge graphs.
 Currently, mapping efforts are dispersed, leading to reduced reusability and unclear provenance.